 Online and on the Media Wall.
 2 December 2020 - 15 January 2021.

 A participatory artificial intelligence installation.
-Online and on the Media Wall.
+Online now and on the Media Wall from April 12.

 A discussion about deepfakes, identity and user agency across a brief history of participatory networked art projects, political incitement, and how we all instinctively react to facial expressions.